After the marriage ceremony

 Use local help, but confirm official rules.

 Marriage rules, fees, documents, and appointment details can change.
 These official sources are helpful for checking current rules.
+Page guidance last reviewed April 27, 2026.

 Common questions